Pontiac Streamliner: 1942-1948

 With the end of the C-body Pontiac Custom Torpedo, station wagon production was transferred to the new Streamliner line.
 The final body work continued to be done at either the Hercules Body Company or at Ionia Manufacturing.
 The Streamliner station wagon ranged from $1,265 for a base Six to $1,340 for a Chieftain Eight, making it Pontiac's most expensive model.
 At 215.8 in in overall length the 1942 Pontiac Streamliner station wagon also set a record for the longest Pontiac, this would not be exceeded until the 1959 Pontiac Star Chief and Bonneville.

 The first postwar Pontiac available (September 13, 1945) was the Streamliner coupe, which remained the sole product for a time.
 The Chieftain trim level of 1942 was renamed the Deluxe trim level in 1946.
-Styling highlights of Pontiacs were wraparound bumpers, a massive 14-blade grille, new nameplates and concealed safe-light parking lamps.
-Streamliners could be identified by straight back Indian moldings on the rear hood ornament chrome beltline moldings and bright moldings on the "speedline" fender ribs.
+Pontiac styling highlights included wraparound bumpers, a massive 14-blade grille, new nameplates, and concealed safe-light parking lamps.
+Streamliners could be identified by straight-back Indian moldings on the rear hood ornament, chrome beltline moldings, and bright moldings on the "speedline" fender ribs.
 They also had longer front fender crown moldings and were generally larger in size.
 Lettering on hood emblems and badges placed forward of the "speedlines" identified Eights.
-Interior trim on passenger cars were in gray striped cloth.
-Station wagons had three seats in standard trim, two seats in Deluxe trim and used imitation leather upholstery and passenger car style interior hardware.
+Interior trim on passenger cars was in gray striped cloth.
+Station wagons had three seats in standard trim, two seats in Deluxe trim, and used imitation leather upholstery and passenger car style interior hardware.
 Ranging in price from $1942 for a standard Six to $2,047 for a Deluxe Eight, Streamliner station wagons continued to be the most expensive Pontiac model.
-A total of 92,731 Streamliners were sold in 1946, accounting for over two thirds of all Pontiacs.
+A total of 92,731 Streamliners were sold in 1946, accounting for over two-thirds of all Pontiacs.

-In 1947 the "Silver Streak" styling theme was continued, now with five bands of chrome on hoods.
-All Pontiacs had new grilles with four broad gently bowed horizontal bars.
-Hoods and fenders were protected by an inverted steer's horn shaped bar incorporating a die cast plate with indianhead relief.
+In 1947, the "Silver Streak" styling theme was continued, now with five bands of chrome on hoods.
+All Pontiacs had new grilles with four broad, gently bowed horizontal bars.
+Hoods and fenders were protected by an inverted steer's horn-shaped bar incorporating a die-cast plate with indianhead relief.
 Interiors for sedans and coupes were redesigned with Berwicke beige panels for dashboard and windows.
-Windshield, door and garnish moldings were finished in Autumn Brown with dado stripe border moldings.
+Windshield, door, and garnish moldings were finished in Autumn Brown with dado stripe border moldings.
 All coupes and sedans were fastbacks with full-loop around window moldings.
 Streamliner station wagons ranged in price from $1,992 for a standard Six to $2,111 for a Deluxe Eight, again making them Pontiac's most expensive model.
 Sales of Streamliners totaled 128,660 in 1947, or nearly 56% of all Pontiacs sold.